PujaKumari23/Project/Water Bill Management System/Readme.md

      7. Has shortcut keys for basic operations such as enetering new data etc.
    </li>

-   <li>Has various links to the exe(application files) within the sytem and can open them i.e, notepad, calculator, chrome.</li>
+   <li>Has various links to the exe(application files) within the system and can open them i.e, notepad, calculator, chrome.</li>

 </ul>